GodwinAbia/SQL-data-warehouse-project/README.md

-# SQL-data-warehouse-project
+# Customer & Sales Analytics SQL Data Warehouse Project (MySQL · Medallion Architecture)

-Building a data warehouse with MySQL (including ETL processes, data modelling and data analytics)
+Building a data warehouse with MySQL (including ETL processes, data modelling and data analytics).

-# Customer & Sales Analytics Data Warehouse (MySQL · Medallion Architecture)

 This project is an end-to-end **SQL data warehouse** for customer and sales analytics built on **MySQL**, following the **Medallion Architecture (Bronze → Silver → Gold)**.